smritish21/CodeChallenge/README.md

 # CodeChallenge
-UI Testing of a web application done as part of a challenge
+UI Testing of a web application done as part of an interview.